-Two scale pests, California red scale (Aonidiella aurantii) and black scale (Saissetia oleae) can also damage lemon orchards in this area.
+Two insect pests have been responsible for some damage in mature organic orange groves in this area in years when conditions were optimal for insect development.
+These insect pests are: California red scale (Aonidiella aurantii) and black scale (Saissetia oleae).
 Life cycles and feeding habits for each pest vary.
-Generally, twigs, leaves and fruit are most often damaged by these insects.
-Scale pests are largely controlled by resident populations and yearly augmentative releases of the parasitic wasp Aphytis melinus for California red scale, and periodic releases of the wasp Metaphycus helvolus for black scale.
-The same oil sprays that are used to control citrus bud mite may also be helpful in controlling scale insects.
+In general, twigs, leaves and fruit are most often damaged by these insects.

+Scale pests are largely controlled by resident populations and yearly augmentative releases of the parasitic wasp Aphytis melinus (for California red scale), and periodic releases of the wasp Metaphycus helvolus (for black scale).
+Oils may also be used to control scale insects, but are rarely sprayed in organic orange orchards in this area.
 When oils are used, beneficial insects within the orchard will be killed if sprayed directly.
 In general, however, overall populations of beneficial insects are not adversely affected by the use of oil sprays.
 Nevertheless, if existing populations of beneficial insects are disrupted by pesticide sprays or other disturbances, inundative releases may be necessary.

-Aphids are also found in organic lemon groves in this area, but seldom cause damage that is substantial enough to warrant treatment in mature orchards.
+Aphids are also found in organic orange groves in this area, but seldom cause damage that is substantial enough to warrant treatment in mature orchards.
 Aphids can, however, stunt the growth of young trees.
 If necessary, aphid populations can be reduced by releasing the predatory insect green lacewings (Chrysopa spp.) and by using oil sprays.